theGunner295/omni-infra-provider-vsphere/README.md

 See [test/](./test/) for some examples, but generally:

-- Create a machine class with `omnictl create -f machineclass.yaml`
+- Create a machine class with `omnictl apply -f machineclass.yaml`
 - Create a cluster that uses the machine class with `omnictl cluster template sync -f cluster-template.yaml`

 ## Development